Public Worship: The Heavenly Pattern

 - … Let us hold unswervingly to the hope we profess, for he who promised is faithful.
 And let us consider how we may spur one another on toward love and good deeds.
 Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another-and all the more as you see the Day approaching.

-So I am looking for a church I can come before His presence in a way that greatly pleases Him.
+So I am looking for a church and a worship service where I can come before His presence in a way that greatly pleases Him.
 I want a worship service that holds the promise of seeing His glory and being changed in the process.

 For more on this topic go to “Fire and Form: Praise and Worship.” https://stevephifer.com/fire-and-form-praise-and-worship/